 While in Los Angeles, James was hired by an LA Talent Agency to be their Story Analyst for nearly a year.
 This led to James writing story reports on feature films that hit the screens in the subsequent years, many of whom had incorporated his story analysis in their released features.

 James followed this with his BAFTA Qualifying short film, The Inuring.
 It won 20 awards at its first 60 film festivals, a one in three win ratio.
 These awards included three Best Director wins.
 The film was also in competition at the Oscar qualifying Flickers’ Rhode Island International Film Festival, and was selected as one of the 4 best short films of the year at the Sky TV televised National Film Awards.

-James is currently in post-production on his short film, When the Rain Sets In.
+James has recently completed post-production on his short film, When the Rain Sets In.
 The script had previously won 4 consecutive script competitions, and the film also won a pitching contest at BAFTA.
 The film was edited by Patrick J. Don Vito, the Oscar Nominated Editor of Green Book.
 It will be released across the festival circuit from January 2021 onwards.